China iPhone sales strong, Apple tells investors as Huawei threat looms

 By Yuvraj Malik and Stephen Nellis

-Nov 2 (Reuters) - Apple AAPL.O said on Thursday that demand for its iPhones in China was strong, trying to reassure investors who are worried it is losing ground to a newly resurgent Huawei Technologies [RIC:RIC:HWT.UL] and other local smartphone makers.
+Nov 2 (Reuters) - Apple AAPL.O said on Thursday that demand for its iPhones in China was strong, trying to reassure investors who are worried it is losing ground to a newly resurgent Huawei Technologies HWT.ULand other local smartphone makers.

 "In mainland China, we set a quarterly record for the September quarter for iPhone," Chief Executive Tim Cook told Reuters in an interview.
 "We had four out of the top five best-selling smartphones in urban China."